Portion/Yield:Makes 2 x 420g loaves of bread

 Gently turn the bread dough out onto a lightly floured work surface and divide the dough into 2 x 420geven size dough balls.

-Roll each ball into a evenly shaped smooth ball, place each ball onto the dusted floured tray and cover gently with cling film or a clean dry tea towel and leave it to prove for the second time until nearly double in size.
+Roll each ball into a evenly shaped smooth ball, place each ball onto the dusted floured tray and cover gently with cling film or a clean dry tea towel and leave it to prove for the second time until nearly double in size about 20 minutes.
 Brush the risen bread carefully with the egg yolk and use a knife to make small cuts at the top of the risen bread.

 Place the baking sheets in the preheated oven and pour 100ml of cold water directly onto the floor of the oven and shut the door quickly.
 The water will give a burst of steam that will help the loaves to puff and form a lovely crust.
 Bake the loaves for 35 – 40 minutes, give the bread a tap at the bottom and if it sounds hollow it means the bread is cooked, place the bread onto a cooling rack dust it with white flour and leave to cool completely.